Lathrobiina

 Taxonomic instability

-The of Lathrobiina has been subject to revision, with new such as Elytrobium and Sinlathrobium described in 2013 based on morphological distinctions from Lathrobium and allied genera.
+The classification of Lathrobiina has been subject to revision, with new such as Elytrobium and Sinlathrobium described in 2013 based on morphological distinctions from Lathrobium and allied genera.
 Many within these new genera are known from extremely limited material—some from single localities or specimens only—suggesting substantial undiscovered diversity and poorly understood distributions.